-Nothing in this guide should be construed as individual financial advice: the Trustee, the Plan administrators and the UK Pensions Department are not allowed to advise you about what might be best for you.
-So, if you are unsure about which option is most appropriate for you, you should contact an independent financial adviser.
+Nothing in this guide should be construed as individual financial advice.
+Neither the Trustee, the Plan Administrators, nor the UK Pensions Department are allowed to advise you about what might be best for you.
+If you are unsure about which option is most appropriate for you, you should contact an independent financial adviser.

-You should note that the value of your Pension Account can go down as well as up; and that you may not get back the amount invested.
+You should note that the value of your Pension Account can go down as well as up, and that you may not get back the amount invested.
 Past performance is not a guide to future performance.
-You can manage your Pension Account through the Plan website.